06/14/23

 Encore: An Alternative Approach to IaC

 Encore, a backend development platform, offers a compelling alternative to traditional IaC solutions.
-It addresses the disconnect between application developers and DevOps by providing a declarative Backend SDK that lets developers define the infrastructure requirements directly in application code, in a cloud-agnostic way.
+It addresses the disconnect between application developers and DevOps by providing a declarative Backend Framework that lets developers define the infrastructure requirements directly in application code, in a cloud-agnostic way.

 Encore orchestrates the provisioning of the necessary infrastructure in local, preview, and cloud environments on AWS and GCP.
 It mitigates the cost optimization challenges of Terraform and Pulumi, by providing an automated path to use cheap serverless alternatives for dev and staging environments while relying on more robust options in production.